On the convex components of a set in $\mathbb{R}^n$: Examples

 Since $U$ is not convex, we must have that $k_{\min}(U)\ge2$, and a simple geometric argument allows to conclude that $k_{\min}(U)=3$.
 From~\eqref{eq:leonetti_deficit} we deduce that

 since an elementary computation shows that

 whenever $l>3h>0$.
-Now we consider the points $P,Q\in\de U$ as shown in \cref{fig:U_shape}.
+We now consider the points $P,Q\in\de U$ as shown in \cref{fig:U_shape}.
 For every decomposition of $U$ into convex bodies, there exists two convex bodies $E_j$ and $E_k$ containing~$P$ and~$Q$ respectively.
-Since the segment $PQ$ is not contained in $U$, $E_j$ cannot contain~$Q$.
+Since the segment $PQ$ is not contained in $U$, it follows that $E_j$ cannot contain~$Q$.
 Since $E_j$ is convex and contained in $U$, we must have that $E_j\subset H_j$, where $H_j$ is the half-space such that $\de H_j$ contains the face of $U$ to which the point $P$ belongs, see \cref{fig:U_shape}.
 Consequently, we must have

 where $\nu_j\in\mathbb S^2$ is the inner unit normal of the half-space $H_j$ as in \cref{fig:U_shape}.
 By the symmetry of~$U$, a similar argument can be used for the convex component $E_k$ containing~$Q$.
 We now let $l>0$ be fixed.
 We apply \cref{res:main} with